-The steering shaft sleeve or collar is also new on the E87.
+The steering spindle sleeve or collar is also new (as in the E87).
 On the E46, this collar was held in position by the pedal assembly.
-The new collar is connected in the bulkhead and is doublesided.
+The new collar is connected in the bulkhead and is double-sided.
 This arrangement results in a lower reset force for the steering column height adjustment.

-13 - ELV assy without cover (opened)
+14 - ELV assy without cover (opened)